 Business Requirements: Functional and non-Functional

-Software systems must meet functional requirements, meaning the system should do exactly what it’s designed to do.
-Take Uber, for instance; you expect a driver to arrive within the ETA given by the application and you expect them to arrive at exactly the pin that you requested the ride at.
+Software systems must meet functional requirements, meaning they should do exactly what they’re designed to do.
+Take Uber, for instance; you expect a driver to arrive within the ETA given by the application and exactly where you requested the ride.

 These big systems must also satisfy non-functional requirements that include availability, meaning the application should never go down, and scalability meaning the application should be able to handle a very large number of users at the same time.
 These systems should also satisfy reliability and consistency requirements.
 Performance (measured by either response time or throughput) is also critical as a request should be served within an acceptable time, say less than a few seconds.